HIPAA JOINT PRIVACY NOTICE

 If you believe that your privacy rights have been violated, you should immediately contact the Privacy Officer.
 You may also file a complaint with Bureau of Quality Assurance as well.

-If you have any questions or would like further information about this practice, please contact the Privacy Officer at the Badger Hospice, LLC office, Mary Medina, RN, Clinical Director.
+If you have any questions or would like further information about this practice, please contact the Privacy Officer at the Badger Hospice, LLC office, Anna Gardner, RN, Clinical Director.